 In fact, Ronald Noble, the Secretary General of Interpol said that counterfeit drugs were ‘more deadly than terrorism’, with 200,000 people dying from using ‘fake drugs’ in a single year in China alone.
 As long ago as 2008, 10 per cent of UK men admitted to buying prescription-only medicines from unregulated sources such as the internet.

 But why would anyone take such a risk?
 The answer, usually, is that the price of name-brand medications is sometimes cheaper online, and there is also the potential appeal of saving time by not having to visit a doctor or specialist.
 But a customer can never really be sure what he or she is buying.
 One US hairdresser recently spoke out about the dangers of buying cheap shampoos and conditioners, for example, explaining that when they are discounted it is often because they are no longer fit for purpose and are potentially dangerous.

-The most common hair loss drugs in the UK and US are called minoxidil and finasteride 1mg and these have been approved by the MHRA and FDA regulatory bodies for use on Male Pattern Baldness, and as treatment for female pattern hair loss (Minoxidil only).
+The most common hair loss drugs in the UK and US are called minoxidil and finasteride 1mg and these have been licensed by the MHRA and licensed by the FDA (medical regulatory bodies) for use on Male Pattern Baldness, and as treatment for female pattern hair loss (Minoxidil only).

 Whilst male pattern hair loss treatment courses can include either or both the DHT-blocker finasteride 1mg and appropriate formulations of high strength minoxidil, finasteride 1mg cannot be used in women’s hair loss treatment courses as it is only suitable for adult men.